Machins Solicitors Announces Promotion of Victoria Grant to Senior Associate

-Victoria is an associate solicitor in Machins family team and is based in both the Luton and Berkhamsted offices.
+Victoria is a senior associate solicitor in Machins family team and is based in both the Luton and Berkhamsted offices.
 She qualified in July 2021, completing her two year training contract at Machins which included 18 months within the public and private family law departments.
-In November 2024 Victoria was promoted to associate.
+In November 2024 Victoria was promoted to associate and was made senior associate in April 2026.

 Victoria advises on all aspects of family law, and specialises in complex private children law cases including; child arrangement applications, specific issue and prohibited steps matters and cases involving allegations of domestic abuse.
 Victoria frequently advises on matters relating to divorce and financial proceedings.
 She ensures her clients are presented with all of their options and will attempt to reach an agreement, where possible, outside of the court arena.